 As a child, King’s father’s job as an environmental scientist kept the family on the move, and her teenage years were split between international schools in Manila and Melbourne, and summers in Thailand.
 “Global policy has become the family business – my dad still works for big international organisations, my sister works for the World Trade Organisation, so when I say globalism is at the forefront of my thoughts, it’s also my family business,” she says.

-Not surprisingly, global community is something she tries to model in her rehearsal rooms.
+Not surprisingly, the global community is something she tries to model in her rehearsal rooms.
 In the author’s notes for White Pearl, she urges future directors to “not be a dick” and choose actors from the same cultural background as their characters, while Golden Shield is written in English and Mandarin and includes both native and non-native English speakers.

 “I like working in global villages and the kind of plays I write, I want to create certain types of rehearsal rooms where we have lots of immigrant artists from all over the world; there are multilingual rehearsal rooms that are places of solidarity but also of learning and accepting where you have cultural differences and where you’re ignorant and blinkered,” she says.